Wilfried Nancy: Columbus Crew

 Nancy was announced as head coach of Columbus Crew on 6 December 2022, after Crew were required to compensate Montréal since Nancy was still under contract.
 In his first season as coach, the Crew finished third in the regular season, with observers describing an attractive style of football.

 In the postseason, Columbus overcame rivals FC Cincinnati in the conference finals to defeat defending champions Los Angeles FC in the final which made Nancy the first Black coach to win the MLS Cup.
 This was followed by the Crew winning the Leagues Cup and finishing runners-up in the CONCACAF Champions Cup in the 2024 season.

-For his success with Crew, Nancy won the MLS Coach of the Year award on 20 November 2024.
-During the 2025 season, under Nancy, the club finished in seventh place.
+For his success with the Crew, Nancy won the MLS Coach of the Year award on 20 November 2024.

+During the 2025 season, under Nancy, the club finished in seventh place in the Eastern Conference, losing in the first round of the playoffs to FC Cincinnati.

+Celtic

+On 3 December 2025, Scottish Premiership club Celtic announced Nancy as their new manager on a two-and-a-half year contract, which took effect the following day.
+He lost his first match in charge on 7 December, a 2–1 home defeat against league leaders Heart of Midlothian.
+This was followed by a 3–0 loss to Roma in the Europa League, as Nancy became the first Celtic manager to lose his opening two matches.
+Two further defeats, 3–1 to St Mirren in the Scottish League Cup final and 2–1 to eighth-place Dundee United in the Scottish Premiership, saw Celtic suffer four consecutive defeats for the first time since 1978, when Jock Stein was manager.
+He earned his first win with the club on 21 December, securing a 3–1 victory over Aberdeen.

+Despite a 4–2 victory against Livingston, defeats to Motherwell and Old Firm rivals Rangers saw Nancy sacked on 5 January 2026.
+With a tenure of 33 days, he became the shortest-tenured manager in Celtic's history, and holds the record for the worst win percentage of any Old Firm manager with just 25%.